Call us on

 Experience the wildlife of Yala National Park

-You’ll then follow the shoreline round to Yala National Park and two days of safari, staying at an immersive camp with excellent guides.
+You’ll then follow the shoreline to Yala National Park for two days of safari, staying at an immersive camp with excellent guides.
 The park stretches from the sea inland, encompassing some 979 square kilometres (378 square miles) of forest, wetlands and savannah.
-This varied landscapes provides a vital home for hundreds of Sri Lankan elephant, sloth bear, crocodile and rare wild water buffalo, as well over 200 bird species But it is the leopard, found here in perhaps the highest concentration in the world, that are iconic of the park.
+This varied landscapes provides a vital habitat for hundreds of Sri Lankan elephants, crocodiles, rare wild water buffalo and elusive leopards.

 Days 4–6